snowplow-archive/snowplow.github.com/_posts/2014-07-03-snowplow-javascript-tracker-2.0.0-released.md

 Use it like this:

 {% highlight javascript %}
-window.snowplow_name_here('trackLinkClick', 'http://www.example.com', 'first-link', 'link-class');
+window.snowplow_name_here('trackLinkClick', 'http://www.example.com', 'first-link', ['link-class'], '_blank');
 {% endhighlight %}

-(`elementTarget` refers to the link's target attribute, which can specifies where the linked document is opened - for example, a new tab or a new window.)

-Finally, if links get added to the document after calling `enableLinkClickTracking`, use `refreshLinkClick` tracking to add click tracking to all new links which meet any criterion you have already set up using `enableLinkClickTracking`:
+Finally, if you add links to the document after calling `enableLinkClickTracking`, use `refreshLinkClick` tracking to add click tracking to all new links which meet any criterion you have already set up using `enableLinkClickTracking`:

 {% highlight javascript %}
 window.snowplow_name_here('refreshLinkClickTracking');